 There are several different types of sunflower oil, some better than others.
 Without knowing more, it’s impossible to judge the quality of this ingredient.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Abound dog food pouches looks like an above-average wet product.
+Based on its ingredients alone, Abound pouched dog food looks like an above-average wet product.